STULBERG COMPETITION MASTER CLASSES

 - Selected applicants will participate in the master class at the Dalton Center in Kalamazoo, Michigan, during their assigned time slot on May 16, 2025.

-- Participants may choose to bring their own piano accompanist, otherwise the Stulberg will provide one; however, the Stulberg will NOT arrange time for participants to rehearse with their accompanist.
+- Participants must bring their own piano accompanist.
+The Stulberg will provide your accompanist a $50 stipend.
 Practice rooms will be available on-site for rehearsals if needed.
 Time slots are assigned based on accompanist availability.

 Application Guidelines